Marketing91

 Type of Sales Organization – Line Sales Organization

-By Hitesh Bhasin | June 14, 2023 | Filed Under: Marketing
+June 14, 2023 | By Hitesh Bhasin | Filed Under: Marketing

 The line sales organization is the oldest and simplest sales organizational structure.
 It is widely used in smaller firms and in firms with small numbers of selling personnel.
 For instance, in companies that cover a limited geographic area or sell a narrow product line.
 The chain of command runs from the top sales executives down through subordinates.
 All executives exercise line authority, and each subordinate is responsible only to one person on the next higher level.
 Responsibility is definitely fixed, and those charged with it also make decisions and take action.
 Lines of authority run vertically through the structure.
 And all persons on any one organizational level area independent of that level.